 - water use efficiency in trees by adaptation of leaves orientations during drought periods.

-- Engineer.
-Potentia Ex Fibrarum (PEF)
+- Engineer Potentia Ex Fibrarum

 Interested students and post-docs are welcome to contact me for available positions / to join my research activities.
-Original and personal subjects are much welcome.
+Original and personal subjects are welcome.